MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 Follow these steps to install Power Automate for desktop:

 1. [Download the Power Automate installer](https://go.microsoft.com/fwlink/?linkid=2102613).

+    >[!IMPORTANT]
+    >Although deploying MSI and Microsoft Store installations on the same machine is possible, duplicate installations may cause issues and aren't recommended.

 1. Open the **Setup.Microsoft.PowerAutomate.exe** file.

    This file is likely in your **Downloads** folder after you downloaded it in the previous step.